 The king gave his orders to his genius architect Imhotep to start the construction work in the northern cemetery, Imhotep had the idea of making a Mastaba for his beloved king (A Mastaba is the familiar design of a king’s tomb of mud-breaks in the old kingdom of Egypt which is designed as one square floor built entirely over the ground to remark its place divided into many chambers centered by the burial chamber of the king surrounded by many funeral chambers for his funeral objects).

-The pyramid was built first in the form of a Mastaba while, it was changed later into a step Mastaba by Imhotep when he caught the idea of adding more Mastabas above each other, and that was all because of the limestone, bearing in mind that this was the first time ever in history the limestone is used for the tombs.
+The pyramid was built first in the form of a Mastaba while, it was changed later into a step Mastaba by Imhotep when he caught the idea of adding more Mastabas above each other, and that was all because of the limestone, bearing in mind that this was the first time in history the limestone is used for the tombs.
 Imhotep added 5 Mastabas above the first one, each was 10 meters high, to form a pyramid of 60 meters high.
 King Djoser built for himself 2 Mastabas, the first one of mud-breaks at Biet Khalaf in upper Egypt, while the second Mastaba is the step pyramid at Sakkara.
-The complex of Djoser at Sakkara was an imitation to the royal palace of the king in terms of size, elements, and measurements.
+The complex of Djoser at Sakkara was an imitation of the king’s royal palace in terms of size, elements, and measurements.
 The tomb of a king was believed to be his palace in the afterlife!!
 Imhotep wanted to make his king’s palace of the afterlife to be the same as the royal palace of the king, but the palace is not strong enough to last for a long time of the other life.
 He decided to use the lime-stones for the new tomb of the north (the step pyramid complex).

-The complex consists of :
+Saqqara complex consists of

 - the main tomb (the step pyramid)